Danieltech99/CS-229r-Final-Project/README.md

 ## Compare Algorithms
 *Order of Runtime (with defaults): 1 minutes - x minutes*

 This file generates bar charts comparing the achieved Fiedler value of each algorithm compared to the exhaustive search for each algorithm.
+Generated graphs are commented out until enabled.

 The program generates a number of semi-sparse graphs by starting with a fully connected graph of different numbers of nodes, which were passed to the Randomized algorithm with different target algebraic connectivity parameters.

-***Warning:** this file uses the exhaustive search algorithm and thus is exponential in terms of the number of edges and the minimum target Fiedler value.*
+***Warning:** this file can use the exhaustive search algorithm and thus is exponential in terms of the number of edges and the minimum target Fiedler value.
+Also large graphs can take a long time to evaluate even without the exhaustive search algorithm.
+Try not to test about n=50 unless running for hours.*

 ```
 python3 app.py --formation [0-3]